railwayapp/docs/src/docs/overview/advanced-concepts.md

 ## Observability

-Any build or deployment logs emitted to standard output or standard error `( eg. console.log(...))` is captured by Railway so you can view or search for it later.
+Any build or deployment logs emitted to standard output or standard error `( eg. console.log(...))` are captured by Railway so you can view or search for it later.

 ### Service Logs